Causal Variance Decompositions for Measuring Health Inequalities: Abstract

 \section{Abstract}

-Recent causal inference literature has introduced causal effect decompositions to quantify sources of observed inequalities or disparities in outcomes but usually limiting this to pairwise comparisons.
-In the context of hospital profiling, comparison of hospital performance may reveal inequalities in healthcare delivery between sociodemographic groups, which may be explained by access/selection or actual effect modification.
-We consider the case of polytomous exposures in hospital profiling where the comparison is often to the system wide average performance, and decompose the observed variance in care delivery as the quantity of interest.
-For this, we formulate a new eight-way causal variance decomposition where we attribute the observed variation to components describing the main effects of hospital and group membership, modification of the hospital effect by group membership, hospital access/selection, effect of case-mix covariates and residual variance.
-We discuss the causal interpretation of the components, formulate parametric and nonparametric model based estimators and study the properties of these estimators through simulation.
-Finally, we illustrate our method by an example of cancer care delivery using data from the SEER database.
+Recent causal inference literature has introduced causal effect decompositions to quantify sources of observed inequalities or disparities in outcomes, but these approaches are typically limited to pairwise comparisons.
+In healthcare delivery settings, both the exposure of interest—hospital or healthcare unit—and sociodemographic group membership may be polytomous, making pairwise contrasts inadequate.
+We therefore take the observed variance in care delivery outcomes as the quantity of interest and develop a new causal variance decomposition framework for this setting.
+The proposed framework attributes the observed variation to eight components, including novel terms characterizing modification of hospital effects by sociodemographic group membership, hospital access or selection, and the correlation between these two sources of heterogeneity.
+We discuss the causal interpretation of these components, propose both parametric and nonparametric model-based estimators, and study their performance through simulation.
+Finally, we illustrate the method using data from the SEER program in an application to cervical cancer care delivery.